 Chili Challenge: Just One Reason Why Living on Campus is Hot

 Each fall at UND, the annual Chili Challenge is held at Wilkerson Commons.
-Take a look at students breaking into a sweat just sampling the different varieties of hot, spicy chill in the hopes of winning a t-shirt.
+Take a look at students breaking into a sweat while sampling the different varieties of hot, spicy chill in the hopes of winning a T-shirt.
 And it’s just one of the many traditions we have that makes living on campus so much fun for students.

-Besides the fun, social aspect of living on campus, we believe having students live on campus, especially during their first year, will set the foundation for student success.
+Besides the fun and social aspects of living on campus, we believe having students live on campus, especially during their first year, will set the foundation for student success.
 By living on campus, students generate a sense of belonging and build a community for themselves.
 UND research shows that on-campus students: